 Because of Squarespace’s pre-designed templates, the platform works exceedingly well for people working with a prior vision.
 After all, Squarespace is a visually-oriented website builder, so you can very easily bring something that you’ve built your mind into reality.

 However, if you don’t have a prior vision to work off of, Squarespace is also excellent at helping you get started.
-You can pick a template that looks cool and run with it like you can, or you can try their AI (Artificial Intelligence) website builder.
+You can pick a template that looks cool and run with it as you can, or you can try their Artificial Intelligence website builder.

 This will take care of the act of building a site for you (after collecting some information about what you want).
 If you don’t have a strong preference for what you want your pages to look like, this is a great method to speed things along and start getting quality site visitors sooner.